loystonpais/android_kernel_qcom_sm8350/README.md

 1. Flash the anykernel zip via TWRP
 1. Before flashing, please backup boot, vendor_boot, dtbo & super.
 You can restore them back later to return to the original state
+2. Things not working?
+Make a github issue or use the discussions feature

 # Related